schombert/Project-Alice/docs/contributing.md

 #### Note on Non-x86 Platforms

-PA Does not support non-x86 platforms, as it utilises some optimisations which are specific to x86
+PA Does not support non-x86 platforms, as it relies on some optimizations which are specific to x86

 ##### Do I have an x86 platform?

-Chances are you do, examples of non-x86 platform that is somewhat more common nowadays Apple M1 and onwards are not (This is present in their newer iMacs) Raspberry Pi are not (All of them, these all dont use x86)
+Chances are you do, examples of non-x86 platform that is somewhat more common nowadays Apple M1 and onwards are not (This is present in their newer iMacs) Raspberry Pi are not (All of them, these all don't use x86)

 Other platforms (ppc, mips, sparc etc) are likewise unsupported.